Why Digital Twins Are Important For Commercial Real Estate?

 The IoT and machine learning have fostered a transformative technology called the digital twin.
 First used in the manufacturing sector, now it is widely adopted in real estate as it helps building owners and managers to maintain buildings.

 It’s not a mere assertion.
 According to Mordor Intelligence report, the digital twin market will witness a CAGR of 35.0% over the forecast period 2019 - 2024.
-Why is it one of the major digital trends to keep an eye on and what are its benefits?
+Why is it one of the major trends in proptech software development to keep an eye on and what are its benefits?
 Read on to find out.

 What is a digital twin